-As I noted last month, writing test items is a challenge for almost everyone.
+As I noted in my previous blog, writing test items is a challenge for almost everyone.
 Even seasoned educators have told me it’s a complicated process.

-While it seems to go without saying, test developers need to focus on the knowledge that needs to be confirmed as they design test questions.
+When test developers design test questions, they should focus on the knowledge that needs to be confirmed.
 That sounds simple enough, right?
 Yet as any test developer can confirm, it’s easy to lose sight of the objective once you begin to write the test items.

 Good test questions also require solid grammar that avoids confusion for the test taker.
 Test items can be poorly worded due to many factors, including vague or inconsistent wording.